Skip to main content

 Unlike Skylab, the image junobuild/satellite runs a single Satellite in a sandboxed local environment.

-You can configure the behavior of Satellite with a specific configuration file to define Datastore and Storage collections, additional controllers, and optional serverless extensions.
+You can configure the behavior of Satellite with a specific configuration file to define Datastore and Storage collections, additional administrative access keys, and optional serverless extensions.
 Like Skylab, it also supports live reloading for these serverless functions through a shared folder.

 The CLI watches configuration files and a dedicated deploy folder, automatically applying changes and upgrading modules as needed.